Imagine the following scenarios:

 Books that reflect themes of empathy, accepting, and differences:

-- The Day You Begin by Jacqueline Wooden & Rafael Lopez
+- The Day You Begin by Jacqueline Woodson & Rafael Lopez

 - Spaghetti in a Hot Dog Bun by Maria Dismondy